Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/GPIO/GPIOPin_LogicActiveLow.md

 !!!
 Note
     External wiring of the respective gpio pin requires to match internal signal level configuration.
-Especially verifiy the external pullup or pulldown setup.
+Especially verify the external pullup or pulldown setup.